EmergentSoftware/SQL-Server-Development-Assessment/docs/Overview/SkipChecks.md

 ---
 layout: default
-title: How to Skip Checks Across Your Estate
+title: How to Skip Checks
 parent: Overview
+nav_order: 20
+permalink: how-to-skip-checks
 ---

 ## How to Skip Checks Across Your Estate